CIFAS invites Maria Lucia Cruz Correia to lead the Common Dreams School in order to explore, imagine, create alternatives to face climate changes.

-During four week-ends taking place every season of the coming year, the Common Dreams School offers interwoven meetings to see, think, discuss, dream and experiment survival kit proposals to adapt to the newsness and the unknown that we are facing.
+During four week-ends taking place every season of the coming year, the Common Dreams School offers interwoven meetings to see, think, discuss, dream and experiment survival kit proposals to adapt to the newness and the unknown that we are facing.

 Throughout this series of communal experiments and hands on, we will focus on the essential survival tools dealing with health-care, modes of kinship, environmental and climate justice.

 During the gatherings, we will set an intention, to experiment with different methods, as an alchemic transformative process, using new dialogues and vocabulary to resist the entangled mess we live in.

 Each session will take place in situ, in a different environment; in the nature, in an abandoned mythic building, in public square…